AysenurU/sql-data-warehouse-project/README.md

 The Gold layer includes **analytics views** derived from fact and dimension views.
 These views provide aggregated, business-focused metrics and serve as a **single source of truth** for reporting.

+Analytics views are implemented as SQL views to ensure:
+- Centralized business logic
+- Consistent metric definitions
+- No data duplication
+- Reusability across dashboards and reports

 ### Available Analytics Views
 - `gold.daily_sales`